maxcorbeau/dorel.github.io/service-manual/contribute-to-the-service-manual/how-we-design-services.md

 ---
 layout: manual
 title: How we design services
-category: Work on the service service manual
+category: Work on the service manual
 draft: true
 ---